gregory-ledenev/java-class-extension/README.md

 Supporting a new `Item` class using the Java Class Extension library requires just adding the operations for that new `Item` class.
 No need to change any other code.
 That is it.

 #### Details ####
 For the most of the cases a shared instance of `DynamicClassExtension` should be used.
-But if there is a need to have different implementations of extensions in different places or domains it is possible to create and utilise new instances of `DynamicClassExtension`.
+But if there is a need to have different implementations of extensions in different places or domains it is possible to create and utilize new instances of `DynamicClassExtension`.

 `DynamicClassExtension` takes care of inheritance so it is possible to design and implement class extensions hierarchy that fully or partially resembles original classes' hierarchy.
-If there's no explicit extension operations specified for particular class - its parent extension will be utilised.
+If there's no explicit extension operations specified for particular class - its parent extension will be utilized.
 For example, if there's no explicit extension operations defined for `AutoPart` objects - base `ship()` and `log(boolean)` operations specified for `Item` will be used instead.

 Cashing of extension objects are supported out of the box.
-Cache utilises weak references to release extension objects that are not in use.
+Cache utilizes weak references to release extension objects that are not in use.
 Though, to perform full cleanup either the `cacheCleanup()` should be used or automatic cleanup can be initiated via the `scheduleCacheCleanup()`.
 If automatic cache cleanup is used - it can be stopped by calling the `shutdownCacheCleanup()`.

 ## Adding to Your Build
 To add Java Class Extension library to your build: